siddhi-244/Embellish/HTML+CSS+JS/Carousel/Strip-Carousel/Readme.md

 # Strip Image Carousel

-One can change images with arrow buttons or the image will change automatically after some time
+One can change images with arrow buttons or the image will change automatically after some time.

 ## Demo

 ![Strip image carousel](Demo.gif)